Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/Power Subsystem.md

 ## Buildable Schematic
 ![ALT](https://github.com/Hawk652/Capstone-Guidance-Robot/blob/main/Documentation/Images/Power/power%20schematic%20v3.png)

 The system will recieve power from a pair of metal docking contacts.
 The battery distributes power to the rest of the system through a fuse box.
 The fuse box provides overcurrent protection to reduce the risk of electrical damage to the AuR's components.
-A manual switch is added between the fuse box and motors to provide a safety feature to the AuR.
+A manual switch is added between the fuse box and motors to reduce the safety risk of the AuR.
 The manual switch allows a user to immediately stop the AuR from moving and causing potential physical harm.
 The OpenCR1 provides 5 Volts to the RaspberryPI3, LIDAR, ESP32, and speakerphone using a built in voltage divider on the OpenCR1.
 The DDS Module is a componenet part of safety subsystem's design.
 The DDS Module will provide 5V to the ultrasonic sensors and near field sensors.
 For further information on the circuit for the sensors, refer to the safey subsystem.
 The voltage sensor will measure the voltage of the battery and send that measurement to the Raspberry PI3 located in the Main Control System